countingpine/optipng/README.txt

 Build instructions
 ------------------
-  Extract the source archive:
-        tar -xzf optipng-0.6.5.tar.gz   # or:
-        unzip optipng-0.6.5.zip

-  On Unix:
-  - Run configure and make:
+  On Unix, or under a Bourne-compatible shell, run ./configure and make:
-        cd optipng-0.6.5/
+        cd optipng-0.7/
         ./configure && make

-  On Windows, using Microsoft Visual C++ 6.0 or later:
-  - Load and build the project:
-        optipng-0.6.5/prj/visualc6/optipng.dsw
-  - The output directory is:
-        optipng-0.6.5/bin/

-  Alternatively, use the applicable makefile as follows:
+  Alternatively, use a pre-configured makefile that matches your compiler;
+  e.g.:
-        cd optipng-0.6.5/src/
+        cd optipng-0.7/
-        make -f scripts/bcc32.mak       # or:
-        make -f scripts/gcc.mak         # or:
-        nmake -f scripts/visualc.mak    # etc.
+        nmake -f build/visualc.mk

 Installation instructions
 -------------------------